ROAD TRIP: How do I get to the Lake Erie islands?

 Miller Ferries runs regular trips from its Catawba mainland dock for both vehicles and passengers, with a minimal shut-down usually from late December-March.
 Miller can take your car, truck, camper, motorhome, boat trailer, and more.
 Reservations are recommended for vehicles, as space is limited.
 On busier weekends, overnight reservations on the island may be required to bring your car, as island parking is at a premium.
 You do not need to bring your own vehicle to the island, as within walking distance of the dock are a variety of rental options for golf carts and bicycles.
 If you are a walk-on passenger, note that arrival is about 2 miles from downtown.
 The Lime Kiln Bus and several taxi companies are available upon arrival.
 Transportation time on the Miller Ferry is about 20 minutes.

 The Jet Express offers seasonal, direct-to-downtown, passenger-only service.
 This high-speed catamaran operates two mainland ports - Port Clinton and Sandusky.
 Transportation time from Port Clinton is about 30 minutes.
 The Jet Express offers comfortable, indoor seating as well as an open-air deck and is the only ferry to offer late-night service, with runs sometimes as late as after midnight.
 The Sandusky boat also stops at Cedar Point and Kelleys Island, so the total excursion time is about 45 minutes.
-Please note that due to high water conditions, the Sandusky port will not be in operation for 2020.

 Another option for reaching Put-in-Bay is via airplane.
 Flights are available via Griffing Flying Service and Island Air Taxi, LLC from the Erie-Ottawa International Airport (PCW).
 Planes carry up to 15 passengers along with freight.
 Smaller, private planes can land at Put-in-Bay Airport (3W2) during daylight hours only, as the runway is not illuminated.
 Call ahead to assure you can land, as the airport does close occasionally for special events.